 Students receive a letter of recommendation to include in their applications on behalf of the Certificate in Basic Sciences for Health Professions Committee.
 Students interview with a medical professional (doctor, dentist, or veterinarian) on the committee, who then writes a letter on behalf of the entire committee.

-Students enrolled in the Certificate in Basic Sciences for Health Professions program are required to spend two semesters volunteering at a local medical facility in their field of study (medicine, dentistry, or veterinary science).
+Students enrolled in the Certificate in Basic Sciences for Health Professions program may choose to volunteer at a local medical facility in their field of study (medicine, dentistry, or veterinary science).
 Arrangements are made for the students to participate in the volunteer programs overseen by University College staff.
 Students gain experience the medical field from the inside, network, and obtain references that will assist them on their medical school applications.

 The glide year accounts for the yearlong process of applying to medical school.
 It begins with the initiation of the AMCAS, VMCAS, ADSAS, or AACOMOS application and continues on until medical school instruction begins.
 During this time, students may elect to take additional electives; they also continue clinical volunteering, research, and work, as they visit and interview at medical schools.
 Students may also be able to skip their glide year through special agreements made with area health professional schools.
 Advisors will notify students of these options when they begin the program.
 University College will assist students on how to best use their glide year.

-Applications are reviewed by the by Adelphi Office of Admissions and the Executive Director of University College.
+Applications are reviewed by the by Adelphi Office of Admissions and the Dean of University College.
 The following are required for application to the program:

 Director, Office of Pre-Professional Advising and Fellowships